Subject: Facial Prostheses, External

 Updated: September 25, 2006, August 26, 2008; November 16, 2009; January 20, 2011; June 5, 2012; September 23, 2013; September 29, 2014; September 28, 2015

-This CPB has been updated with additional references.
+This CPB has been reviewed and maintained.

 Copyright Aetna Inc. All rights reserved.
 Clinical Policy Bulletins are developed by Aetna to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 This Clinical Policy Bulletin contains only a partial, general description of plan or program benefits and does not constitute a contract.
 Aetna does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Aetna or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 This Clinical Policy Bulletin may be updated and therefore is subject to change.